Download the Pocket52 App and start your poker journey today

 Bobby Baldwin was born in Tulsa, Oklahoma in 1950.
 He is a pro poker player who was a casino employee.
 He won the World Series of Poker Main Event in 1978.

 At the 1977 World Series of Poker, Bobby Baldwin won his first two bracelets.
-He won the Deuce to Seven Draw $10,000 event, then winning the $5,000 Seven Card Stud event.
+He won the Deuce to Seven Draw $10,000 event, then won the $5,000 Seven Card Stud event.

 His major victories are the four WSOP bracelets he won between 1977 to 1979.
 He won the World Series Of Poker bracelets in three consecutively for three years in 1977, 1978, and 1979.
 This is a very rare achievement in the history of the WSOP.

-The last live cash came he played was in the 2012 World Series of Poker in the Big One for One Drop.
-Baldwin was inducted in the Poker Hall of Fame in 2003.
+The last live poker cash game he played was in the 2012 World Series of Poker in the Big One for One Drop.
+Baldwin was inducted into the Poker Hall of Fame in 2003.